retebuonvivere/retebuonvivere/README.md

 structure of the project
 ------------------------
-We use git submodule to maintain the different repositories of this project tied under the same tree.
+We use `git submodules` to maintain the different repositories of this project tied under the same tree.
+Have a look at `.gitmodules` file for the complete list of submodules repositories.